unfoldingWord/uw-content-validation/src/components/book-package-check/README.md

   // bookCode can be a USFM bookCode, e.g., GEN, MAT, 3JN
   //  and can also be OBS (for Open Bible Stories) bookCode='3JN'

+  // Default displayType is 'ErrorsWarnings'
+  //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SevereMediumLow'
 />
 ```